-5 points/disease

-Many cultures blame spirits for causing disease and illness.
+5 points/disease Many cultures blame spirits for causing disease and illness.
 This advantage grants that ability.
 In some fantasy campaigns, spirits may be the sole cause of disease!
 For spirits, this is a deadly (if slow-acting) attack.
-Mortal disease carriers should take Social Disease or Terminally Ill (p.
+Mortal disease carriers should take Social Disease or Terminally III (p.
 CI84) instead.
 Each disease the spirit carries is a separate advantage; see pp. CII167-174 for ideas.
 Bubonic plague, leprosy, and typhoid fever are all possibilities, but the GM may wish to invent more exotic illnesses for spirits to carry.
-Also see the Malaise ritual on p.
-96 for some effects of spiritually induced illness.
+Also see the illness.
 After contact with a spirit with Pestilence, the GM should secretly roll vs. the HT of each character.
 Modifiers: -3 if wounded by the spirit, +1 if merely touched, +2 otherwise.
 On a failed HT roll, the victim is infected with the disease, which progresses normally.
 If there was no direct contact with the spirit, use the Contagion rules (p.
 B133) instead.
 Multiple diseases require multiple HT rolls.
 Spirits can use their power of Probability Alteration (p.
 34) to improve the chances of a victim becoming infected by applying a penalty to the HT roll (at 2 Fatigue per -1 to the roll, maximum of -10).
 Immunity to Disease protects completely.